mmizin/cpu_mem_metrics/README.md

 ## Getting Started

-These instructions will tell you how to run our script to find out basic information of your machine
+These instructions will tell you how to run our script that displays basic information of your machine

 ### Prerequisites